theMILOlab/SPTCR-Seq-Pipeline/README.md

         git clone https://github.com/theMILOlab/SPTCR-Seq-Pipeline.git

+2. For parallel processing in correction step do:

+        sudo apt-get install parallel

-2. Execute setup.sh to setup an Environment "SPTCR_ENV" with all Dependencies and build Tools from Source:
+3. Execute setup.sh to setup an Environment "SPTCR_ENV" with all Dependencies and build Tools from Source:

         cd ./SPTCR-Seq-Pipeline
         ./setup.sh

 > !!
-If you have problems compiling RATTLE (especially contained spoa) from source see ./TOOLS/change_c++ versions.txt for some notes on how to maintain multiple compiler and c++ versions on your computer and to compile RATTLE.
+If you have problems compiling RATTLE (especially contained spoa) from source see ./TOOLS/change_c++ versions.txt for some notes on Installation.
+RATTLE needs GCC/ G++ 9 to compile, see guide on how to maintain multiple compiler and c++ versions on your computer and to compile RATTLE.
 Also check the issue section of RATTLE (https://github.com/comprna/RATTLE) !!

-3. For parallel processing in correction step do:

-        sudo apt-get install parallel

 4. Activate Environment to run the Pipeline conda activate -n SPTCR_ENV

-5. For minimal Pipeline see Exemplary Pipeline: example.sh
+5. For minimal user intervention Pipeline see Exemplary Pipeline: example.sh

 ---
 ## Running Pipeline